 Firearms brought to school for such purposes shall be brought to the school employee designated to receive such firearms.
 The designated employee shall store the firearms in a secure location until they are removed for use in the approved activity.

 The district shall report any student who brings a firearm to school to the criminal justice system or juvenile delinquency system by notifying local law enforcement.

-Notes: The changes made to this policy were triggered by the research resulting from the passgae of Act 7446 of 2013.
-One of the results is an awareness that A.C.A. § 5-73-119 trumps the more lenient US DOE Guidelines.
-The net result is that the leniency provisions of the policy for students who inadvertently bring a firearm to school has been deleted.
+Notes: A.C.A. § 5-73-119 trumps the more lenient US DOE Guidelines relating to a student's accidental possession of a firearm on campus.
+Consequently, the leniency provisions of the policy for students who inadvertently bring a weapon to school cannot be extended to a firearm.